gitpod-io/retired-gatsby-website/src/docs/release-notes/2019-04-05/april-2019.md

 ## GitHub App / Prebuilt Workspaces 🚀

 We have been busy developing a [new GitHub app](https://github.com/marketplace/gitpod-io), that once installed on your repository will prebuild your project on every push.
-On GitHub pull requests this is communicated through the status as checks on PRs.
+On GitHub pull requests this is communicated through a status check.

+![Prebuilt Check on PR](./img/prebuilt-check.png)

 As a result, Gitpod is now the first IDE that builds your project, before you open it.

-![Prebuilt Check on PR](./img/prebuilt-check.png)

 Read more about this exciting feature in [the docs](https://www.gitpod.io/docs/46_Prebuilds) and in [Chris' blog post](https://www.gitpod.io/blog/prebuilds).

 ## Better `localhost` Handling

 When starting web servers in Gitpod, often times you need to explicitly make sure the dev server allows connections from non-localhost.
 Starting today, you no longer need to worry about that.
 Gitpod now forwards the port locally and rewrites the host headers, so that dev servers will be fine.

 ## Better Go Support

 Gitpod now directly uses Microsoft's great Go support for VS Code.

 ![VS Code Go Extension](./img/vscode-go.png)